airbnb/chronon/proposals/CHIP-1.md

 For the first point, in code, we will 1) check if the `GetRequest` is cached 2) if so, store it in a variable in memory so it's not lost due to race conditions 3) make any necessary, uncached get requests 4) use the cached values.

-We won't worry add about edge case invalidation just yet (the aforementioned “latest batch data landing time” stuff).
+We won't worry add about edge case invalidation just yet (the aforementioned "latest batch data landing time" stuff).

 ### Step 3: `TiledIr` Caching

 The second step is caching [tile bytes to TiledIr](https://github.com/airbnb/chronon/blob/master/online/src/main/scala/ai/chronon/online/TileCodec.scala#L77C67-L77C67).
 This is only possible if the tile bytes contain information about whether a tile is complete (i.e. it won’t be updated anymore).
-Flink side mark tiles as complete.
+The Flink side marks tiles as complete.

-This cache can be “monoid-aware”.
+This cache can be "monoid-aware".
 Instead of storing multiple consecutive tiles for a given time range, we combine the tiles and store a single, larger tile in memory.
 For example, we combine two tiles, [0, 1) and [1, 2), into one, [0, 2).

-Additionally, we have the option of generalizing the cache from Step 1 and Step 2 into a single cache with values of type Avro.GenericRecord.

 Results: <will add>

 ### Step 4: Streaming GetRequest Caching.

-Add the rest of the logic described in “Streaming Caching Details” so that the `batchEndTsMillis` in the outgoing GetRequest is modified and the KV store ends up fetching fewer tiles.
+Add the rest of the logic described in "Streaming Caching Details" so that the `batchEndTsMillis` in the outgoing GetRequest is modified and the KV store ends up fetching fewer tiles.

 Results: <will add>